jessesiu/compare_and_md5/README.md

 ##
-The script will download the md5sum file from FTP server, than compare with database to find any mismatch between FTP and database.
+The script will download the md5sum file from FTP server, than compare with database to find any mismatches between FTP and database.

 It will also update dataset's files md5 value via the md5sum file.

 ## Step1